Consult this section before deploying the

 authentication is not as strong as traditional DBMS security

-memcached plugin, and wall off
+daemon_memcached plugin, and wall off

-Do not allow memcached access to such servers from the
+Do not allow memcached access to these servers

-Internet, only from within a firewalled
+from the Internet; only allow access from within a firewalled

 intranet, ideally from a subnet whose membership you can restrict.

 SASL authentication is only supported with the binary protocol.

 InnoDB tables that are registered in the

-who can access it through memcached
+access through memcached applications cannot

-control who can access
+control access to

 The following section shows how to build, enable, and test an

-By default, SASL-enabled
+By default, an SASL-enabled

-memcached is not included in the release
+plugin is not included in MySQL release packages, since an

 building memcached with SASL libraries.
 To

-feature, download the MySQL source and rebuild the
+enable SASL support, download the MySQL source and rebuild the

 daemon_memcached plugin after downloading the

 sudo apt-get -f install libsasl2-2 sasl2-bin libsasl2-2 libsasl2-dev libsasl2-modules

-SASL capability, by adding
+daemon_memcachedplugin shared libraries with SASL capability by adding

 cmake ... -DWITH_INNODB_MEMCACHED=1 -DENABLE_MEMCACHED_SASL=1 -DENABLE_MEMCACHED_SASL_PWDB=1

-Create a user named
+In a file, create a user named

 echo "testname:testpasswd:::::::" >/home/jy/memcached-sasl-db

-echo "mech_list: plain" > /home/jy/work2/msasl/clients/memcached.conf export SASL_CONF_PATH=/home/jy/work2/msasl/clients/memcached.conf
+echo "mech_list: plain" > /home/jy/work2/msasl/clients/memcached.conf export SASL_CONF_PATH=/home/jy/work2/msasl/clients

 mysqld ... --daemon_memcached_option="-S"